LEADERSHIP

 Charley Harris

-Charley Harris Hill is a proud Brooklyn native who works as the Administrative Associate for Women of Color in the Arts (WOCA).
-Most recently, Charley also served as the Senior Manager of Patron Services for the Museum of the City of New York.
+Charley Harris Hill is a proud Brooklyn native who works as the Membership Manager for Women of Color in the Arts (WOCA) having previously served as the Administrative Associate.
+Prior to WOCA, Charley also served as the Senior Manager of Patron Services for the Museum of the City of New York.
 After graduating from Adelphi University with a B.S. in Exercise Science, Charley began her professional arts career working for the Martha Graham Dance Company.
 At Martha Graham, she had the wonderful opportunity of leading international trips for donors and creating greater points of access to the Martha Graham Studio Theater for audiences and community members.
 At the Museum of the City of New York, Charley was able to further develop her fundraising and relationship-building skills to help draw current and new supporters closer to the museum.
 Charley works diligently to continue the impactful work of WOCA in helping to grow its membership community.
 Mrs. Harris Hill is also currently following her passion of becoming an esthetician and recently graduated from esthetician school in December 2022.

 COLLABORATORS